-Most creditors (the banks you owe money) have very little power to force collection from you without first winning a lawsuit against you for not paying back your debt.
+Most Tax Collector’s (the banks you owe money) have very little right to force collection from you without first winning a lawsuit against you for not paying back your debt.
 For example, if you stop paying your credit card bill, the bank who backs that card would have to win a lawsuit against you and get a judgment from the court before they could levy your bank account or garnish your wages.
 However, the IRS has collection powers without needing a judgment from the court.

 Tax Collector’s Right to Levy Your Bank Account

 The IRS has the right to levy your bank account without filing a suit for unpaid taxes.
 This means the IRS has the authority to seize money directly from your bank account.